B-U-K/Ducky_reverse_tcp_shell/README.md

 insert the USB-RubberDucky

 --> This payload downloads and executes the hosted .exe file via Powershell.
-With low security settings the malicious payload should be executed by now -> Meterpreter Session should open in the msfconsole
+Any AntiMalware Software will recognize this so its jsut a educational project -> Meterpreter session should open in the msfconsole

 Mission complete